-(ii) the course is being structured in the hopes that it soon will be approved as the Third-

-Level Writing Course for math majors.
+(ii) the course was at one time being structured in the hopes that it would be approved as the Third-Level Writing Course for math majors.
+While this requirement is no longer in effect, the course will retain a writing component.

-A History of Mathematics - An Introduction, Victor J. Katz, was used in Spring 1994.
+Mathematical Thought From Ancient to Modern Times (3 vols.), Kline, was used Spring 1995 A History of Mathematics - An Introduction, Victor J. Katz, was used in Spring 1994.